Cheenyuu/Client-and-Server-Project/README.md

+#IMPORTANT NOTE:
+Although I doubt anyone would be confused, I just don't want to take credit for something I didn't write.
+The "server.py" file was written by my instructor for the course, not by me, I only wrote "client.c"

 # mycord Final Programming Assignment

 In this assignment, you are going to implement your own client for the `mycord` chat service.
 You will utilize many aspects of typing, dynamic memory, IO, signals, networking, and mulithreading in C and Linux/Unix.
 You'll get experience implementing a protocol using sockets on TCP IPv4, with associated error handling and argument parsing.